Windows Speech Recognition: Windows 7

 WSR was updated to use Microsoft UI Automation and its engine now uses the WASAPI audio stack, substantially enhancing its performance and enabling support for echo cancellation, respectively.
 The document harvester, which can analyze and collect text in email and documents to contextualize user terms has improved performance, and now runs periodically in the background instead of only after recognizer startup.
 Sleep mode has also seen performance improvements and, to address security issues, the recognizer is turned off by default after users speak "stop listening" instead of being suspended.
 Windows 7 also introduces an option to submit speech training data to Microsoft to improve future recognizer versions.

 A new dictation scratchpad interface functions as a temporary document into which users can dictate or type text for insertion into applications that are not compatible with the Text Services Framework.
 Windows Vista previously provided an "enable dictation everywhere option" for such applications.

 Windows 8.x and Windows RT

 WSR can be used to control the Metro user interface in Windows 8, Windows 8.1, and Windows RT with commands to open the Charms bar ("Press Windows C"); to dictate or display commands in Metro-style apps ("Press Windows Z"); to perform tasks in apps (e.g., "Change to Celsius" in MSN Weather); and to display all installed apps listed by the Start screen ("Apps").

 Windows 10

 WSR is featured in the Settings application starting with the Windows 10 April 2018 Update (Version 1803); the change first appeared in Insider Preview Build 17083.
 The April 2018 Update also introduces a new ++ keyboard shortcut to activate WSR.

 Windows 11

 In Windows 11 version 22H2, a second Microsoft app, Voice Access, was added in addition to WSR.
+In December 2023 Microsoft announced that WSR is deprecated in favor of Voice Access and may be removed in a future build or release of Windows.